31,000 scientists say "no convincing evidence".

 WHAT DO SCIENTISTS REALLY THINK?

-What is notable is that the polls indicate there is a perspective difference between working climate scientists and scientists not working in the field climate.
+What is notable is that the polls indicate there is a perspective difference between working climate scientists and scientists not working in the field of climate.
 When one examines the experts in the field, one sees a significant divergence from the general view.
 So the more important question for us is, what do 'expert' climate scientists think?

 2009 - Examining the Scientific Consensus on Climate Change